-393. BASIC SIGN LANGUAGE: MANUALLY CODED ENGLISH/THREE CREDITS development of receptive and expressive communication skills using conceptually-accurate sign language and finger spelling in English word order.
+393. BASIC SIGN LANGUAGE: MANUALLY CODED ENGLISH/THREE CREDITS

+Major, Elective credit.
+This course emphasizes the development of receptive and expressive communication skills using conceptually-accurate sign language and finger spelling in English word order.
 Various manually coded English systems for communication in the educational setting will be covered.
 The course, which includes a clinical, is appropriate as an elective for any major.
 Offered Spring Term.